Our environmental policy

 Water is very precious to us and we are aware that it is a luxury not everyone on the planet shares.
 By making some products solid, we avoid using incredible amounts of water 450,000 litres a year from selling shampoo bars globally.
 We will continue to monitor how we use water at the factory and reduce our consumption of water not used in products.

 We would like to report on our environmental performance on a yearly basis and make sure we maintain green issues alive in the hearts of our staff, ensuring that this policy delivers on what it promises.
-Although the green message comes from the top, the organization needs a network of people to spread it.
+Although the green message comes from the top, the organisation needs a network of people to spread it.
 So we will continue to encourage and support all the people who want to help and will make them Green Helpers.

 We also believe in campaigning with our customers to bring to light important topics, while also having a lot of fun.
 We like to empower those around us and are especially fond of turning passion into action.